NickKaramoff/rollup-plugin-consts/README.md

 The `consts` function is has a typings file.
-See [Usage with TypeScript](https://github.com/NotWoods/rollup-plugin-consts/wiki/Usage-with-TypeScript) to check how to create additional typings files for importing constants.
+See [Usage with TypeScript](https://github.com/NotWoods/rollup-plugin-consts/wiki/Usage-with-TypeScript) (in the original repo) to check how to create additional typings files for importing constants.

 ## Credits